 Retailing improving using VR and AR

 Manu Tyagi, associate partner, retail and consumer goods at Infosys Consulting, says that the introduction of 5G is not just an incremental telecoms technology improvement.

 With the potential to reach speeds of 10Gbps with minimal latency and pervasive connectivity, it opens up an array of possibilities for retailers and their technology teams.
 5G will enable them to “supercharge” innovative consumer experiences and provide highly personalised engagement to consumers, powered by seamless connectivity and ultra-fast response times.

-“The main examples where we expect retailers and leading consumer goods companies to use 5G are smart shelves, real-time merchandising messaging and promotions, personalised digital signage both in-store and in mobile apps, and VR/AR-enabled technologies like adaptive magic mirrors, which would have an impact for fashion retailers,” he says.
+“The main examples where we expect retailers and leading consumer goods companies to use 5G are smart shelves, real-time merchandising messaging and promotions, personalised digital signage both in-store and in mobile apps, and virtual reality (VR) and augmented reality (AR)-enabled technologies like adaptive magic mirrors, which would have an impact for fashion retailers,” he says.

 What can be done in factories can also apply to farms, meaning more automation of processes and the ability to use sensors to improve processes.
 For instance, Vodafone has already placed sensors onto female cows’ tails.
 When they are pregnant, a cow’s temperature rises and they swish their tail more to stay cool.

 A simple sensor can report on the rise in temperature and tail movement, which can then be processed by artificial intelligence (AI) and machine learning to predict the likely time of labour, meaning the farmer and vet are able to devise a schedule for birthing, according to Palmer.

 - The first 5G sites in Ireland have gone live in Cork, Dublin, Galway, Limerick and Waterford.

 - The Joint Committee on the National Security Strategy is to probe the UK government’s approach to telecoms technology as a national security issue.